djbrieck/brieckspro/content/posts/velocityMicro-z87-deluxe-pc/index.md

 ## Backstory

-I was looking for a newer computer to replace my Aging Mac Pro 3,1.
+I was looking for a newer computer to replace the aging [Apple Mac Pro 3,1](https://lowendmac.com/2008/mac-pro-early-2008/).
 I was running into several issues that made it clear it was time to move off of this computer as my full time computer.

 - The loud fan  with the ATI Radeon HD 5770 GPU .
 Everything worked well enough it was just that  the GPU blower fan is out of control when running any kind of current open source driver with constant cycling noise as the fan changed RPMs for almost every graphical action.
 AMD had dropped driver support and only opensource drivers are available for the ATI Radeon HD 5770.
 I was on Linux Mint 21.x at the time.